 It was first described by Linnaeus from specimens collected in England; he treated it as a species, but it is now universally agreed to be a hybrid

-herbaceous rhizomatous perennial plant growing to 30–90 cm tall, with smooth stems, square in cross section.
+It is a herbaceous rhizomatous perennial plant growing to 30–90 cm tall, with smooth stems, square in cross section.
 The rhizomes are wide-spreading, fleshy, and bear fibrous roots.
 The leaves are from 4–9 cm long and 1.5–4 cm broad, dark green with reddish veins, and with an acute apex and coarsely toothed margins.
 The leaves and stems are usually slightly hairy.
 The flowers are purple, 6–8 mm long, with a four-lobed corolla about 5 mm diameter; they are produced in whorls (verticillasters) around the stem, forming thick, blunt spikes.
 Flowering is from mid to late summer.
 The chromosome number is variable, with 2n counts of 66, 72, 84, and 120 recorded.

 Ecology